Carmen Reinhart: Career

 Recommended by Peter Montiel, an M.I.T. graduate teaching at FIU, Reinhart in 1978 went on to attend Columbia University graduate school.
 After Reinhart passed her field examinations, she was hired as an economist by Bear Stearns and rose to the investment bank's chief economist three years later.
 In 1988 she returned to Columbia to obtain her Ph.D. under the supervision of Robert Mundell.
 In the 1990s, she held several positions in the International Monetary Fund.
 From 2001 to 2003, she returned to the International Monetary Fund as deputy director at the Research Department.
 She has been the Minos A. Zombanakis Professor of the International Financial System at Harvard Kennedy School since 2012.

 She has served on the editorial boards of The American Economic Review, the Journal of International Economics, International Journal of Central Banking, among others.

 In both 2011 and 2012, she was included in the 50 Most Influential ranking of Bloomberg Markets.

 Outside of Reinhart's professional activities, she has received compensation for conference-related and speaking engagements, advisory boards, as well as writing and royalties.

+Awards and honours

+In the June 2023 Graduation Ceremonies at University of St Andrews, Reinhart was awarded Doctor of Laws (LLD), in recognition of her major contribution to economics.